 "I've been really impressed by the way that SpecialEffect has developed, by the accolades it consistently and justifiably wins, and by the uniting spirit it engenders amongst a diverse group of people who are all keen to help."

-Sandra is a marketing and advertising professional with over 20 years’ experience in the fine arts, antiques and leisure sectors.
+Sandra is a marketing and advertising professional with over twenty years of experience in the fine arts, antiques and leisure sectors.
 She lives in Milton Keynes and is Mum to Stuart and Helen who the charity has helped for a number of years and who inspired the SpecialEffect Game For Helen Project with Helen and Douglas House Hospice.
 Sandra brings a parental perspective to the Trustee board and has also been known to don her running shoes to raise vital funds.

 James is the Digital Distribution Director at SEGA.